carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 Of course, the hash matches the hash of the delegate key.
 This way, when SPOs see a poll signed with any of the delegate keys (verified by the delegate key hashes) they know this is an official poll.&#x20;

-### Answering the poll
+## Answering the poll

-Use `answer-poll` to create a response.
-You can use the `--answer`option to record your answer right away by providing the index of your response, or omit it to access the interactive method.&#x20;
+You can use the `answer-poll` command to create a response.
+Use the `--answer` option to immediately record your response by providing the index of your response.
+Alternatively, omit it to access the interactive method.&#x20;

-Note that in any case we are redirecting the output to `poll-answer.json`
+Note that in any case, you are redirecting the output to `poll-answer.json`.

 The proponents of the poll will have distributed the `poll.cbor` file from above.
 As an SPO, you will need it to answer the poll.
-Again, it will look like this:
+It will look like this:

 ```
 cat poll.cbor